 I am the first to admit that I am not as big a fan of Joel and Ethan Coen-directed movies as most people are.
 While I did enjoy Fargo (1996) and A Single Man (2009), I wouldn’t say I liked Miller’s Crossing (1990) and Barton Fink (1991).
-While I thought No Country for Old Men was pretty good, it was not close to being the best movie from 2007.
+While No Country for Old Men was pretty good, it wasn’t even close to the best movie of 2007.
 Then there are the other Coen-directed movies I would prefer to see.
-These include Burn After Reading (2008), The Ladykillers (2007), Intolerable Cruelty (2003), or O Brother, Where Art Though?
+These include Burn After Reading (2008), The Ladykillers (2007), Intolerable Cruelty (2003), or O Brother, Where Art Thou?
 (2000).
 I appreciate a good Western.
-Once True Grit was nominated for a Best Picture Academy Award, it became a no-brainer that I saw the movie, despite my reservations about the Coens.
+Once True Grit earned a Best Picture Academy Award nomination, it became a no-brainer to see the movie, despite my reservations about the Coens.

 Category Archives: Adventure